I-130 and IMMEDIATE RELATIVE PETITIONSAdjustment of Status and Family Consular Processing

 The first family category, or Family 1st, is for children of U.S. citizens who are older than 21.
 The second family category is divided into two categories, F2A is for spouses and unmarried children under 21 of Lawful Permanent Residents, and F2B is for children of Lawful Permanent Residents who are older than 21 but unmarried.
 There is no category for married children of Lawful Permanent Residents.
 If the child is married before the parent naturalizes, their petition may be automatically revoked and lost.
 F3 is for married children of U.S. citizens and F4 is for siblings of U.S. citizens.
 Sometimes it is possible to jump from one category to another while keeping your place in line, a feature known as ‘priority date’.
 For example, if you’re an unmarried child of a U.S. citizen and later marry, you can move from family 1st to 3rd.
 You should also know that the family preference categories give derivative green card status to any spouse and minor children that will immigrate with you to the U.S.

-The backlog will vary from category to category, and according of the country of nationality of the visa applicant.
-For example, Mexico and Philippines are two countries that heavily use the family sponsorship – thus, the backlogs for citizens of these countries are much longer than others.
+The backlog will vary from category to category, and according to the visa applicant’s nationality.
+For example, Mexico and the Philippines are two countries that heavily use the family sponsorship – thus, the backlogs for citizens of these countries are much longer than others.

 Remember that the I-130 petition is only one part of the process to becoming a permanent resident.
 In order to complete the process, you must either : A) complete an I-485 Application for Adjustment of Status, if you are inside the United States in valid status, or B) complete Consular Processing, if you are living abroad or came to the U.S. illegally.
 In the family preference categories, apart from a few exceptions, you will have to maintain a lawful legal status throughout your stay in the U.S., or you may become ineligible from receiving a green card even if you have an approved I-130.
 Simply filing for I-130 does not give you legal status or authorization to stay in the United States.